 Not all funds are created equal.
 If you’re considering investing in a hard money fund, here are a few questions I’d ask.

-1. Does the GP invest their own money alongside you?
+1. Does the fund manager invest their own money alongside you?
 This is what’s known as "skin in the game."
-If the manager isn't willing to eat their own cooking, why should you?
-I invest my own personal capital into every deal our funds do, both on the Growth (public REITs) and Income (lending) side.
+If the manager isn’t willing to eat their own cooking, why should you?
+I invest my own personal capital right alongside our Income Fund investors.
 Our interests are aligned.

 2. What is the fee structure?
 Many funds charge a 2% annual Asset Under Management (AUM) fee, regardless of performance.
 This means you pay them just for holding your money.
 We think that’s wrong.
-Harvey Capital charges no AUM fees.
-We only make money when our investors make money, through our 18% share of the profits.
-This performance-based model ensures we are motivated to generate strong returns.
+The Harvey Capital Income Fund charges no management fees and no investor fees.
+Our economics are straightforward: we earn the spread between what borrowers pay and what we pay our investors, which keeps our incentives aligned.

 3. What is the track record and level of transparency?
 Ask for the numbers.
 What are the historical returns?
 What is the default rate?
 How often do they report to investors?
 We provide detailed monthly reports and are always available to answer questions.
 Transparency matters—sharing losses is just as important, if not more important, than sharing wins.
 You deserve to know the good, the bad, and the ugly.